From Paris to Giverny: 4 Best Ways to Get There

 1. From Paris to Giverny on a Guided Tour

 Many tourists find that taking a guided tour is the most enjoyable way to visit Giverny.
 This option gives travelers a chance to hear in-depth insights about Claude Monet and the famous Impressionist paintings that he created in his garden.

 The Half-Day Trip to Giverny from Paris is an organized excursion led by a guide who is a licensed art historian.
-This private tour includes round-trip transportation by coach from Paris to Giverny, as well as "skip-the-line" priority admission to Monet's Garden in Giverny.
+This private tour includes round-trip transportation from Paris to Giverny, as well as "skip-the-line" priority admission to Monet's Garden in Giverny.